 For those considering a career as a counselor, the next question becomes “how do I get my degree?”
-There are numerous universities that offer on-campus options to obtain a master's degree in counseling.
+Numerous universities offer on-campus options to obtain a master’s degree in counseling.

 For aspiring counselors who have limited time to travel to and from campus, brick and mortar programs may seem impossible to complete.

 In such cases, an online counseling degree program can provide fulfilling academics for students seeking flexibility without sacrificing quality.

 Here are just a few of the many reasons counseling professionals have found online degree options to be their best bet in completing their advanced degrees.

 The greatest benefit to an online degree is the convenience it offers.
 Unlike an on-campus degree that requires being physically present to participate in class, an online degree offers students with limited time an array of options.

 Students may build their course load each semester to accommodate their professional and/or personal schedules.

 Online learners can attend classes, complete clinical training, or even take exams whenever it is most convenient to them.

 This allows those with a busy schedule to balance employment, family obligations, or even travel abroad while earning their degree!

 A frequent concern when contemplating an online degree is the quality of the education.
 Will the courses are valuable and, more importantly, accredited?
 This is a valid concern for anyone considering a master’s degree through a distance learning program.